kputnam/stupidedi/README.md

 The shown approach allows to define custom traversing logic for the nodes with ability to change hash keys and values to whatever is needed.

-Please refer to [this readme](https://github.com/irobayna/stupidedi/blob/master/notes/json_writer/json.MD) and [this nodes implementation](https://github.com/irobayna/stupidedi/blob/master/notes/json_writer/json/) for more information.
+Please refer to [this readme](https://github.com/irobayna/stupidedi/blob/master/notes/json_writer/json.MD) and [these nodes implementation](https://github.com/irobayna/stupidedi/blob/master/notes/json_writer/json/) for more information.

 ### Reading, Traversing